Discover folk - the CRM for people-powered businesses

 Where: Price is the cost per unit or service and Quantity is the number sold.

-Example: If your business sells an item for $20 per unit, and in September it sells 300 items of this unit.
+Example: If your agency sells a consulting package for $5,000 per client, and in September it closes 12 clients.

 2. Close rate